Feedback

 Pinboards keep the bedroom tidy and provide a handy place for school notices, party invitations, cards and photos.
 See how to make one using Resene wallpaper.

-for the kids...
+For the kids...

 Resene has a raft of products designed with kids in mind:

-Want to get your own free copy of future issues of Habitat?
+Want to get your own free copy of future issues of habitat magazine?

-If you have an idea, project or story that you think would suit Habitat, we’d love to hear from you.
+If you have an idea, project or story that you think would suit habitat, we’d love to hear from you.
 Please drop us an email with your details and include photos if submitting a project.

 Return to Habitat 16